SPCA Volunteer Opportunities

 • Some animals need time to recover from an illness or injury before adoption.

-Whatever the reason, these animals need some extra love and care before they can be adopted.
+Whatever the reason, these animals need some extra TLC and one-on-one attention before they can be adopted.
 Providing foster care for a few days, weeks, or months can be a lifesaving gift for an animal.

 There are two categories

-Category 1: Fostering kittens, puppies until they are old enough to be returned to SPCA to be spayed and neutered and put up for adoption.
+Category 1: Fostering kittens or puppies until they are old enough to be returned to SPCA to be spayed and neutered and put up for adoption.

 Category 2: Animals kept in your home until adopted.

-If you select this option the foster animals in your care that are eligible for adoption must be taken to Petco every Saturday, as scheduled with our volunteer coordinator.
-In addition, your email address will be listed on the animals bio at Petfinder.com so potential adopters may ask questions about the animal.
-NO person is to come to your home to see the animal, they are only to visit the animal at Petco or by appointment at the SPCA.
+If you select this option, you must give the SPCA permission to place your contact information on the official SPCA Adoption website so that potential adopters may reach you directly to answer questions that they may have on said animal.
+NO person is to come to your home to see the animal; they are only to visit the animal by appointment at the SPCA.

 • Administer authorized medication and medical care as required for the foster animal.